As a Bay Area lawyer, you can make a difference for a young person by volunteering as a pro bono attorney with Legal

 Whether you are experienced or just starting out in your career, no matter what your area of legal expertise, you have the skills to advocate for a child at a time of crisis.
-While every client is different, and every case brings its unique challenges, you will find the pro bono experience quite rewarding.
+While every client is different, and every case brings its unique challenges, the pro bono experience is incredibly rewarding.
 And we do everything possible to help you achieve the best result for your client.

 We will train you — Most first-time pro bono attorneys do not have a background in our core areas of practice.
 We provide training and reference manuals to prepare you to handle school discipline and guardianship cases.
 More experienced pro bono attorneys can learn to represent clients seeking immigration relief.
 Training typically takes 1.5 hours and can be scheduled for small groups right in your office.
 We also have trainings available online.

 We will support you — When you accept a case, we will assign an experienced mentor attorney to answer your questions and strategize with you throughout the case.
 You will also be partnered with an LSC social worker who will be working to address the non-legal challenges presenting in the young person’s life.

 You have enough time — We send out periodic emails with case opportunities to our pro bono panel members.
 You can accept a case whenever it fits your schedule.
 School discipline cases typically take between 10-25 hours, while guardianship cases and immigration cases require more time.